conestogateam2/iot_team2/ms1-publisher/README.md

 }

 ```

+### Monitoring & Logs
+The service includes logging for:
+- OPC connection
+- Validation errors
+- MQTT connection status
+- MQTT Publishing messages

+Logs are output to the console and saved in Docker logs.
+You can view them using:

+### Fault Tolerance
+If the script encounters an error or crashes, Docker will automatically restart the container due to the restart: unless-stopped policy.
+This ensures continuous service availability without manual intervention.

 ## Final Notes
 - Make sure the .env and Docker Compose configurations match the setup of your robot
 - All OPC UA node IDs should be validated before deployment